 You can be charged with Abuse of Corpse if the state’s attorneys believe that each of the elements of 42.08(a) as described in the section above have been met.

-A conviction for Abuse of Corpse is punished as a Class A misdemeanor,1 with a maximum possible fine under Texas state law of up to $4000 and jail time of up to one year.
+Effective until September 1, 2017, a conviction for Abuse of Corpse was always punished as a Class A misdemeanor,1 with a maximum possible fine under Texas state law of up to $4000 and jail time of up to one year.
 Learn about the differences between grades of felonies and misdemeanors

 However, with the passage of S.B.
 524, 85th Legislature, effective September 1, 2017, a conviction for Abuse of Corpse is by default a state jail felony, unless the offense was a conviction under subsection (a)(5).2